orbitalchicken/Roadmap/Fixed.md

 	Can you somehow disable the audio file sound preview when you point your mouse pointer on it?
 It just often crashes the whole Caja file manager and the audio sometimes keeps playing even if I point mouse away from it (so i have to kill the proccess in proccess manager).
 	Qt 5 apps use the Fusion theme by default rather than the GTK+ one. set as wallpaper doesn't work in pix and xviewer
+	mintmenu: use custom color should be disabled by default (it makes mintmenu look really bad with mint-y-dark)
+	mintmenu: transparent only once after reboot (first click on menu).
+Next click menu show not transparent
+	mintmenu: The new MintMenu theme is supposed to have rounded corners, but the transparency is broken, leaving hideous white triangles where there ought to be transparency.

 KDE Edition
 -----------